timbergus/fullstack-cli/src/modules/catalog/templates/my-cool-component.md

 #

-This is a component 😄
+This is another component 😄

 ```jsx
 <MyCoolComponent />